-This board is equipped with a Lantronix XPort Module.
-The Lantronix communications module adds Ethernet communications to the board.
-The module will connect to a your router with a standard CAT-5 cable.
+This board is equipped with an XSC Module.
+The XSC communications module adds long range wireless communications to the board.
+The module is powered from the board.
 The board itself will require 12 volts of power and can be hard wired or you can purchase a "wall wart" type transformer at checkout.

 Once a Reactor is configured, the Reactor monitors inputs.
 When inputs reach user-defined limits, relays can turn on or off.
 Reactors allow much more than simple relay control.
 Reactor inputs can trigger timers and rotations.
 A timer allows a relay to activate over a duration of time.
 A rotation is a simple counter, in which relays can be assigned to each "count".
 This allows powerful functions such as relay activation sequencing, flashing, and stepping.
 Event Piping allows timers and rotations to trigger other timers and rotations.
 This is very powerful for setting up complex relay activation sequences.

 Reactor Inputs play a vital role in the use of a Reactor controller.
 Analog inputs are simply inputs that are sensitive to voltages.
 Analog Inputs are capable of reading switches and sensors operating in the 0 to 5VDC range.
 Once configured, the Reactor CPU is constantly monitoring external sensors using 8 analog inputs that can read switches, resistance changes, or voltages from 0 to 5VDC.
 Inputs can be configured to trigger relays, relay timers and relay activation sequences.